A Beginner’s Guide to Lead Generation: What is it, Types, Important, Process, Strategies

 Why lead generation is important

-Even if you have a large sales team constantly contacting potential customers on LinkedIn or Facebook, growing your business can be difficult.
+Even if you have a big sales team reaching out to potential customers on LinkedIn or Facebook every day, it’s still tough to grow your business without the right system in place.

 Lead generation process